 If you are planning to major in Taxation and Accounting you should take ACCT102 and ACCT103 in your first year.
 ACCT152 or LAWS101 should be taken preferably in your first year of study but may be taken in your second year of study.

-For NZICA and/or CPA Australia membership, both ECON104 and ECON105 are required, as are ACCT152 (or LAWS101), INFO123 and ACCT103 at 100-level.
-For the Association of Chartered Certified Accountants (ACCA) requirements, refer to www.accaglobal.com.
+For Chartered Accountants Australia and New Zealand membership, both ECON104 and ECON105 are required, as are ACCT152 (or LAWS101), INFO123 and ACCT103 at 100-level.
+The Association of Chartered Certified Accountants (ACCA) also have requirements which can be referenced.

 For the complete, three-year Bachelor of Commerce Taxation and Accounting major degree plan see the School of Business and Economics website.